mchenggit/kabanero-event/architecture/README.md

 ```

-Note that for `action-after`, Kabanoero only supports determinign resource status for a subset of resources.
+Note that for `action-after`, Kabanero only supports determining resource status for a subset of resources.
 Currently, the list includes:
 - Tekton pipeline

 For those resources supported by Kabanero, the actions in `succeeded` or `failed` are executed, depending on the outcome of the action.
 For those resources not supported by Kabanero, or if the same actions-after should be taken irrespective of whether the action succeeded, use the `any` attribute to specify the actions to take.